loginx/alfred-timein/BDD_README.md

-# Behavior-Driven Development (BDD) Testing

-This project implements comprehensive BDD testing using [Godog](https://github.com/cucumber/godog), the official Cucumber implementation for Go.

-## Philosophy

-BDD testing serves as **living documentation** of our business rules and user requirements.
-Each feature file represents a contract between stakeholders, documenting what the system should do in natural language that both technical and non-technical team members can understand.
+# Living Documentation Through BDD

+This project uses Behavior-Driven Development to create **executable specifications** that serve as both documentation and automated tests.
+The BDD scenarios define exactly what alfred-timein does for users.

+## Philosophy: Executable Business Requirements

+BDD scenarios answer three critical questions:
+1. **What** does the system do?
+(Feature descriptions)
+2. **How** do users interact with it?
+(Scenario steps)
+3. **Why** does it matter?
+(Business value statements)

+Each feature file is a contract that ensures the system delivers real user value, not just technical functionality.

 ## Feature Coverage